Kasigee/Thermodiffusion/README.txt

+This repository links to the paper "Thermophobic diffusion becomes dominant in ultra-dilute alkali halide aqueous solutions".

 **The relevant files for rerunning any of these FEP calculations are located in the folder "FEP".
 Within that folder the following commands are relevant:**

 Permissions for scripts need to be changed to enable them to be executable: chmod +x run_GROMACS_FEP.sh chmod +x template_files/qjob

+The qjob template file will likely need to be adapted to your HPC system, as this is specific to a PBS queuing system.

 To run the initial script, edit the script to use your username and use the following format:
 ./run_GROMACS_FEP.sh cation anion concentration(M) temperature(K) total_time(ns) FEP_direction(forward_or_bakward) replicate_number parallel boxsize(nm) force(yes/no)